 About Shasta Partners

-Shasta Partners is a boutique investment bank focuses on providing merger & acquisition, restructuring and capital raising services to technology and technology-enabled emerging growth companies.
+Shasta Partners is a boutique investment bank that specializes in services for technology and technology-enabled emerging growth companies.
+The company offers merger and acquisition, restructuring, and capital raising services.
+The firm primarily engages with technology entrepreneurs.
 It is based in Boston, Massachusetts.

 Latest Shasta Partners News